Vegan Green Bean Casserole With Crispy Gluten-Free Fried Onions

 The lack of soup has also led, in this case, to a dearth of a very common green bean casserole ingredient: mushrooms.
 If you're a fan, toss them in, but since mushroom aversions are common, you can feel free to leave them out; it'll be just as tasty.

 The key to making your green bean casserole extra tasty is in the topping.
 Crispy fried onions add a delicious crunch.
 In this recipe, the onions are tossed with gluten-free flour and arrowroot to create a crispy coating.
-They are then very lightly fried in safflower oil until golden brown.
-Even though they are lightened up, they are just as tasty!
+They are then very lightly fried in safflower oil until golden brown, they are just as tasty!

 Ingredients